Park Lane International School: Leadership

 From its inception until June 2012, the Director of Park Lane was Barbara (Basia) Lubaczewska.
 In September 2012, Paul Ingarfield took over as Principal of Park Lane.
-The Head of EYFS and Primary School is Mr Joe Eyles.
-Starting the school year 2021/22 Mr Paul Churchill has been appointed to run the Secondary school as Head of Secondary.
+The Vice-Principal plus Head of EYFS and the Primary School is Mr Jonathan (Joe) Eyles.
+Mr Paul Churchill was appointed Head of Secondary in 2021.

-The school is administered by a governing board consisting of two proprietors, the Principal, the Head of Primary and EYFS, the Head of Secondary, and the Operations Executive.
-The governing board holds regular meetings 4-5 times per academic year and is supported by five specific committees composed of staff and parent-governors.
+The school is administered by a governing board consisting of two proprietors, the Principal, the Vice-Principal/Head of Primary & EYFS, the Head of Secondary, the deputy heads of EYFS/ Primary and Secondary, plus the Director of Operations (non-academic).
+The governing board holds regular meetings 4-5 times per academic year and is supported by two sub-committees and the Park Lane Parents' Forum.